bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Bug
-* Loading pitch page is broken in production?
-Check after CloudFront updates.
+* All page paths are broken in CloudFront.
+    * Changed candidate default root object from index.html to blank.

 # TODO
 * Make Garryowen a ghost?